 When we had a French Quarter restaurant we would always get stink-eye when we would tell Barkus guests they couldn't bring in their boa-laden pets into the restaurant due to health department ordinances.
 Ah, good times.

-Hey, it's a new Metairie parade!
-Hopefully they will include King Ahasuerus and King Vitaman.
+Haven't caught this new Metairie parade (that started in 2019, but props to them for throwing a parade in Harahan over Memorial Day weekend) but hopefully they will include King Ahasuerus and King Vitaman.
 Speaking of King Vitaman (yes, for some reason it's King Vitaman and not King Vitamin), I bring you Mardi Gras 2014:

 "These aren't the Druids you've been looking for" has been used many times.
 Don't say it, 'cause you may be banned.

 Not sure how much I'd bet on this one taking place next year.
 It may just be Carnival's first parade of one. https://medium.com/@thedrewhawkins/the-mystic-krewe-of-karens-c3e0f2c42c1c

 Meanwhile, it was announced that Krewe of Themis will partner to become a subkrewe of the Krewe of Freret and will ride as part of their parade.
 For more details, see the Freret listing elsewhere on this page.